 The final location site of your air cooled refrigerator or freezer must provide a sufficient quantity of cool, clean air.
 All refrigeration systems operate more efficiently and trouble-free with cool, dry air circulation.
 Avoid locations near heat and moisture generating equipment including ovens, fryers, dishwashers, steam kettles, etc. Do not install in direct sunlight (where temperatures may exceed 100°F) or in an unheated area (where temperatures may drop below 55°F).

 Air supply to the condensing unit is critical.
 Restricting airflow places excessive heat load on the unit, adversely affecting its operation and may cause premature failure.
 The condenser coil must be kept clean and free from obstruction.
-After-market air filters or flour filters should not be used, because they hinder airflow, especially if they are not replaced frequently.
+Condenser air filters are not recommended, since they hinder airflow, especially if they are not replaced frequently.
 Contact our factory Service Department for more information.